DarienLibrary/website_content/content/_finished/summerreading/summer_reading_adults.md

 * Complete any three challenges for an opportunity to win.
 * Log your challenges online or return your game card to the Library between June 21st and August 14th, and you will be entered into weekly book giveaways, in addition to the grand prize raffles.
 * Every completed game card and online ticket badge is a submission to win one of our three incredible prizes.
-* Play as many times as you wish.
+* Play up to 12 times.
 * The grand prize drawings will be held on Monday, August 17th.
 <br />